Jacques Chevallier (politician)

 After World War II, he helped Boris Souvarine to recreate the Institut d'histoire sociale (fr, institute for social history).
 He was the interim president of Institut d'Histoire Sociale from 1956 to 1957.

 On 16 May 1955, Chevallier secured the parole of eleven FLN detainees who had been arrested after the November 1954 attacks, including Benyoucef Benkhedda, the future president of the Provisional Government of the Algerian Republic.

 After Algerian independence in 1962, Chevallier was one of the few pieds noirs who took Algerian citizenship and remained in the new state.

+Chevalier died of cancer in Algiers in 1971.
+His funeral was celebrated at Notre Dame du Mont Carmel in El Biar in the presence of Léon-Étienne Duval, the Archbishop of Algiers.